History of Arbutus Ridge

 Strata Plan 1601 was incorporated as a bare-land strata in 1987.
 The strata plan filed at the time of incorporation included a plan for 679 lots to be registered in phases.
 The community, now in its completed form, comprises 3 commercial lots and 643 residential lots.

-The original plan included a 9 hole golf course to be built by CRC.
-The plan included an option for the owners of Strata Plan 1601 to purchase the golf course when the development was completed.
+Bill Robinson, who is well known for his golf course work in Canada, designed the course.
+Construction commenced on March 17, 1987 and the first 9 holes officially opened in 1988.
+At that time, the present day cafe in the Village Centre was the Pro Shop and what is now the 12th tee, was the 1st tee.
+The original plan for the community included an option for the owners of Strata Plan 1601 to purchase the golf course when the development was completed.
 In 1989 CRC (the developer) re-configured the original plan to allow it to build an additional 9 golf holes.
 In agreeing to this idea, CRC shelved the plan to turn the course over to the owners at completion, a decision that upset some of the residents.
 Expansion of the golf course required the acquisition of more land.
 CRC obtained the Decker land across Ratcliffe Road, which was mostly pasture and is now called Arbutus Ridge “Uplands”.
-It accommodated three additional holes along with a new clubhouse, which was completed in 1991.
+It accommodated three additional holes along with a new clubhouse.
 Other land was obtained by leasing pasture from the neighbouring Cameron family, and it now comprises holes 4, 5, 6 and part of the 7th fairway.
-In 1990 the 18 hole golf course and clubhouse were completed.
+In 1990 the 18 hole golf course and clubhouse were completed, and Arbutus Ridge Golf Club officially opened for 18 hole play in 1991.
+The course is now a 6,152 yard, par 72, semi private course owned and operated by Golf BC.

 In 1988 an RV and boat parking area was created on an available portion of utility land, and it continues in use today.